ChrisLisbon/QGIS_LinesRankingPlugin/README.md

 ## Description

 The plugin calculates the rank of each segment of the connected river network and the number of tributaries flowing into the segment.

 The algorithm is based on constructing a mathematical representation of the network in the form of a graph, taking into account the segment length.
 The output can be used for cartographical visualizations and network explorations.

 ## Requirements

 * QGIS 3.14+
 * Python libraries: networkx, pandas

-### How to install plugin:
+### How to install the plugin:

 This plugin is available in official QGIS plugins repository - use menu Modules in QGIS 3.14+ to find it.